kuzzleio/sdk-javascript/doc/7/controllers/document/m-get/index.md

 The `successes` array contain the list of retrieved documents.

-Each document have with following properties:
+Each document have the following properties:

 | Name      | Type              | Description                                            |
 | --------- | ----------------- | ------------------------------------------------------ |